 This document provides background regarding the methods used by the Department of Veterans Affairs (VA) Office of Mental Health and Suicide Prevention (OMHSP) to assess suicide mortality among Veterans.
-This represents a supplement to information included in VA's annual suicide reports.

-This work is conducted by the OMHSP Suicide Prevention Program's Data and Surveillance team, which includes VA staff from the Center of Excellence for Suicide Prevention (COESP) and the Serious Mental Illness Treatment Resource and Evaluation Center (SMITREC).
+This work is conducted by the OMHSP Suicide Prevention Program Data and Surveillance Team, which includes VA staff from the Center of Excellence for Suicide Prevention (COESP) and the Serious Mental Illness Treatment Resource and Evaluation Center (SMITREC).